kakashihatake420000h-cloud/TORU-CHAN-V3.-0/README.md

 > 𝗚𝗼𝗮𝘁 𝗕𝗼𝘁 𝗩2 𝗶𝘀 a smart, reliable Facebook Messenger bot designed for automation, group management & entertainment.

-💡 **This is a custom fork maintained by 𝐌𝐨𝐡𝐚𝗺𝗺𝐚𝗱 𝐀𝐤𝐚𝐬𝗵 for educational & personal use.**
+💡 **This is a custom fork maintained by Kakashi for educational & personal use.**

 🔗 **Original Repository / Credits:** [Goat Bot V2 by ntkhang03](https://github.com/ntkhang03/Goat-Bot-V2.git)